-Selling and distribution expenses decreased by approximately HK\$0.2 million, or 2.4%, from approximately HK\$8.2 million for the year ended 31 December 2020 to approximately HK\$8.0 million for the year ended 31 December 2021.
-Such decrease was mainly attributable to the one-off recognition of the bad debt in 2020 as a result of the outbreak of COVID-19 which was offset by the increase of expenses as a result of the corresponding increase in revenue.
+Selling and distribution expenses decreased by approximately HK\$2.3 million, or 25.0%, from approximately HK\$9.2 million for the year ended 31 December 2022 to approximately HK\$6.9 million for the year ended 31 December 2023.
+Such decrease was mainly attributable to the reduced staff costs as a result of a drive to control costs and reduction in costs for Covid-19 staff inspections, in addition to the continued efforts to offset transport and freight costs by recharge to customers for low volume shipments during the period under review.